 The University recognizes that it is responsible for assisting students in obtaining reasonable first aid when they are on campus, including medical treatment in case of emergency, sudden illness or injury while on campus.
-A list of area hospitals and clinics can be obtained from student support services.
+A list of area hospitals and clinics can be obtained from the Center for Student Success.
 It is the responsibility of the student to follow through with additional medical attention that may be required following this emergency treatment.